NLPcancer/NLP_thyroid_cancer/README.md

 python zeroshot.py
 ```

-After data extraction, a CSV file named 'output.csv' will be created in the resposity.
+After data extraction, a CSV file named 'output.csv' will be created in the repository.

 ## Classification of risk and cancer staging
 The templates of the pre-written classification rules could be found in the folder "classification".